Dji-Mini-4/web/README.md

 # Hello!
 ---
 Hi!
-Glad you came here...
-But we moved every project out into seperate repos...
+Just to let you know that we moved every project into seperate repos
-Sorry 'bout that
+I apologize for that
 ---
 If you want to access projects, here are the links: